Duke University

-Duke University is a private research university in Durham, North Carolina.
+Duke University is a private research university in Durham, North Carolina, United States.
 Founded by Methodists and Quakers in the present-day city of Trinity in 1838, the school moved to Durham in 1892.
-In 1924, tobacco and electric power industrialist James Buchanan Duke established The Duke Endowment and the institution changed its name to honor his deceased father, Washington Duke.
+In 1924, tobacco and electric power industrialist James Buchanan Duke established the Duke Endowment and the institution changed its name to honor his deceased father, Washington Duke.

 The campus spans over 8600 acre on three contiguous sub-campuses in Durham, and a marine lab in Beaufort.
-The West Campus—designed largely by architect Julian Abele, an African American architect who graduated first in his class at the University of Pennsylvania School of Design—incorporates Gothic architecture with the 210 ft Duke Chapel at the campus' center and highest point of elevation, is adjacent to the Medical Center.
+The West Campus—designed largely by architect Julian Abele—incorporates Gothic architecture with the 210 ft Duke Chapel at the campus' center and highest point of elevation, is adjacent to the Medical Center.
 East Campus, 1.5 mi away, home to all first-years, contains Georgian-style architecture.

-The university administers two concurrent schools in Asia, Duke-NUS Medical School in Singapore (established in 2005) and Duke Kunshan University in Kunshan, China (established in 2013).
+The university also administers two concurrent schools in Asia, Duke–NUS Medical School in Singapore (established in 2005) and Duke Kunshan University in Kunshan, China (established in 2013).